Chuong06101997/Customer-Churn-Prediction/README.md

 * Missing a high-value churner → significant revenue loss

 Thus, the model is evaluated not only on predictive performance but also on its economic impact.

+## 8. Outcome
+The expected outcomes of this project include:
+* Improved prioritization of customers for retention campaigns
+* More efficient allocation of marketing and retention budgets
+* Increased overall profitability through targeted interventions.

+## 9. Conclusion
+This project shifts the focus from pure prediction to business decision-making by integrating churn probability with customer value.
+The ultimate goal is to maximize profit through intelligent and cost-effective customer retention strategies.